futel/twilio-sip-server/README-client.md

 Disable Call-Waiting Caller ID: yes
 Disable Call-Waiting Tone: yes
 Use # As Dial Key: no
-Offhook Auto-Dial:
+Offhook Auto-Dial: #
 Offhook Auto-Dial Delay: 0
+Dial Plan: <empty>
 Hook Flash Timing: minimum: 500 maximum: 500

-XXX no dialplan?
-Is this dialtone only?
+Note that this has no dialplan, so dialtone clients will get the dialtone from our Twilio IVR.
+We could instead use the ATA's dialtone.

 # Dial plan notes